James E. Gunn: Early life, family and education

-Gunn was born in Kansas City, Missouri, on July 12, 1923 to Jesse and Elsie Mae (née Hutchison) Gunn.
+Gunn was born in Kansas City, Missouri, on July 12, 1923, to Jesse and Elsie Mae (née Hutchison) Gunn.
 He came from a publishing family: his father was a printer, two uncles were pressmen, another uncle was a proofreader, and his grandfather was a newspaper editor.
 His grandfather, Benjamin Gunn, appeared in Ripley's Believe it or Not.
 As a Masonic representative, he had visited every county in every state in the country and could name them all, including where he had spent the night.

 Gunn served for three years in the U.S. Navy during World War II but never saw combat.
 With several months of Japanese language training and a few hours spent learning to fly an airplane, he was sent to Truk Island, now known as Chuuk Lagoon, to be adjutant to the commanding officer.
-He then attended the University of Kansas, earning a Bachelor of Science in Journalism in 1947 and a Masters of Arts in English from Northwestern University in 1951.
+He then attended the University of Kansas, earning a Bachelor of Science in journalism in 1947 and a Masters of Arts in English from Northwestern University in 1951.

 Career

 By 1958, Gunn was managing editor of University of Kansas Alumni Publications.
-He became a faculty member of the university, where he served as the director of public relations and as a Professor of English, specializing in science fiction and fiction writing.
+He became a faculty member of the university, where he served as the director of public relations and as a professor of English, specializing in science fiction and fiction writing.
 He was a professor emeritus and founding director of the original Center for the Study of Science Fiction, which awarded the annual John W. Campbell Memorial Award for best novel and the Theodore Sturgeon Memorial Award for best short fiction.

-He served as President of the Science Fiction Writers of America from 1971–72 and was President of the Science Fiction Research Association from 1980–82.
+He served as President of the Science Fiction Writers of America from 1971 to 1972 and was President of the Science Fiction Research Association from 1980 to 1982.
 SFWA honored him as a Grand Master of Science Fiction in 2007.

 On June 12, 2015, Locus announced the selection of Gunn and four others for induction into the Science Fiction and Fantasy Hall of Fame, along with "a 'lightning-fast' fundraiser to cover [Gunn's] travel expenses so he can attend the June 27, 2015 induction ceremony in Seattle".